-And, the same industrial robber barons and financial giants of the early 20th century, including Rockefeller, Carnegie, Vanderbilt, and Morgan, and promoted by the politicians under their influence, including Woodrow Wilson, who, years before coming into office as President of the United States, delivered a lecture on “The Meaning of a Liberal Education” where he stated:
+Those behind the deteriorating education system are the same industrial robber barons and financial giants of the early 20th century, including Rockefeller, Carnegie, Vanderbilt, and Morgan.
+Their agenda has been promoted by the politicians under their influence, including Woodrow Wilson, who, years before coming into office as President of the United States, delivered a lecture on “The Meaning of a Liberal Education” where he stated:

 “We want one class of persons to have a liberal education, and we want another class of persons, a very much larger class of necessity in every society, to forgo the privilege of a liberal education and fit themselves to perform specific difficult manual tasks.”

 Public education was originally a product of the Protestant Reformation.
 The Reformers recognized that if their movement was to survive and flourish, widespread Biblical literacy, at all levels of society, was absolutely necessary.
 The Puritans brought this commitment to Biblical literacy with them across the Atlantic.

 The first law mandating public education in America was passed in 1647 in the Massachusetts Bay and Connecticut colonies.
 It was called The Old Deluder Satan Act because it began with these words: “It being the one chief project of that old deluder Satan, to keep men from the knowledge of the Scriptures…” Common schools were established to thwart Satan’s success.

 Traditional forms of instruction in America once had three specific purposes:

 - To make good people

 - And to make each student find some particular talents to develop to the maximum.Slowly but continuously after 1890, a different purpose, a “fourth” purpose, began to emerge that squeezed the traditional three to the margins of schooling.